-Early last year, I criticized a "Health" organization in Atlanta, Georgia for ads that both victimized and villainized fat children.
-I've have bought up before that fat people are either victimized for not knowing any better or villianized for delibrately becoming fat.
+Early last year, I criticized a "Health" organization in Atlanta, Georgia for ads that both victimized and vilifies fat children.
+I've have bought up before that fat people are either victimized for not knowing any better or vilification for deliberately becoming fat.
 Most health care agencies tend to use the victimization mentality.
 If only those poor stupid fat people would understand healthy eating and exercise they would be healthy and slender!

 However this organization seems to have decided to keep the negative ads and it seems they have now taken a step further into full scale bullying of fat kids.
 Ads such as this one (I have used a cut version from the Huffington post as I don't want to show the full ad):

 I have been fat since I was 10 years old.
-I am now forty, still fat, happily married, in a good job and independant.
+I am now forty, still fat, happily married, in a good job and independent.

 I am still my parents little girl.